This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 According to the World Bank, the middle class has been equally affected, and the dreadful long-term reality of anxiety, fear, and uncertainty is appalling, as they anticipated an increase in poverty.

-According to the report, between 70 and 80 million people will be pushed into deeper poverty.
+According to experts, between 70 and 80 million people will be pushed into deeper poverty.
 There were significant disparities in many areas prior to the pandemic, including education, employment, and access to good, affordable health care.

 Is it a matter of budget whether you study on campus or not?

-Rich school districts, on the other hand, have implemented an excellent strategy that includes resources, new technology platforms, increased speed, computers, and continuous access, whether virtual, in-classroom, or hybrid.
+Rich school districts, as I have noted earl;ier, have the resources, and have implemented an excellent strategy that includes resources, new technology platforms, increased speed, computers, and continuous access, whether virtual, in-classroom, or hybrid.

 Parents in these affluent districts are frequently more engaged, have more flexibility, and have connections that can influence the next learning platforms that work with their schedules.